Online Agnostic Multiclass Boosting: Experiments

 We performed experiments with Algorithm \ref{OnlineAgnosticBoostFull} on seven UCI datasets \cite{DuBois:2008}.
 Since, to our knowledge, there are no known online {\em agnostic} boosting algorithms for multiclass problems, we benchmark performance against three online \textit{realizable} multiclass boosting algorithms: the state-of-the-art optimal (OnlineMBBM) and adaptive (Adaboost.OLM) online boosting algorithms by \citet{jung2017online}, and the OCO-based online boosting algorithm alluded to in Section \ref{sec:beyond} (see Appendix \ref{AppendixRealBoost}).
 For weak learners, we used the implementation of the VeryFastDecisionTree from the River package \cite{2020river} and restricted the maximum depth of the tree to 1.
 We used Projected OGD \cite{zinkevich2003online} for the OCO algorithm and set the number of weak learners, $N$, to $100$ for each boosting algorithm.

-Our experiments using Algorithm \ref{OnlineAgnosticBoostFull} are performed using \textit{fractional relabeling}.
-That is, instead of passing just a single example-label pair $(x_t, y_t^i)$ where $y_t^i \sim p_t^i$, we pass all $k$ possible \textit{weighted} example-label tuples $\{(x_t, y_\ell, p_t^i[\ell])\}_{\ell=1}^{k}$ to weak learner $i$ in round $t$.
+Our experiments using Algorithm \ref{OnlineAgnosticBoostFull} are performed using \textit{fractional relabeling}, a technique borrowed from \citet{kanade2009potential}.
+That is, instead of passing just a single example-label pair $(x_t, y_t^i)$ where $y_t^i \sim p_t^i$, we pass all $k$ possible \textit{weighted} example-label tuples $\{(x_t, \ell, p_t^i[\ell])\}_{\ell=1}^{k}$ to weak learner $i$ in round $t$.
 Experiments with random relabeling showed that random relabeling runs faster but performs worse than fractional relabeling.

 Table \ref{tab:data} summarizes the average accuracy and runtime over five independent shuffles of each dataset for each boosting algorithm.
 "Agn" refers to Algorithm \ref{OnlineAgnosticBoostFull}, "Opt" to OnlineMBBM, "Ada" to Adaboost.OLM, and "OCOR" to the OCO-based online realizable algorithm.
 Standard errors for accuracies are provided in Appendix \ref{ExpDet}.
 All algorithms \textbf{except} AdaBoost.OLM are parameterized by an advantage parameter $\gamma \in (0, 1)$.
 Thus, $\gamma$ was tuned separately for each respective cell of Table \ref{tab:data}.
 See Appendix \ref{ExpDet} for more experimental details.
-All code is available at $\langle$URL REDACTED$\rangle$.
+All code is available at \url{https://github.com/vinodkraman/OnlineAgnosticMulticlassBoosting}.

 Despite having the fastest overall runtime, Adaboost.OLM had the poorest performance.
-Compared to OnlineMBBM, our OCO-based boosting algorithms achieve comparable if not better performance at a fraction of the runtime.
+Compared to OnlineMBBM, our OCO-based boosting algorithms achieve comparable performance at a fraction of the runtime.
 Specifically, for three of our datasets, our online agnostic boosting algorithm achieves the highest accuracy.
 For the remaining datasets, our OCO-based realizable boosting algorithm achieves comparable accuracy to OnlineMBBM with shorter runtimes.